MonyaTechnik/themtfilters/blkfckwbs/README.md

 # BlkFckWbs
-This is tracking filter, to block tracking cookies, domains, and more.
+This is tracking filter, to block tracking domains, and more.
 # Sponsors
 + Lev Spiridonov (https://github.com/spiri-leo)
 # Contact